kylejones200/psis_4700_applied_ai/webslides/lecture3_Working-with-Text.md

 ## Applied Lesson

-Representation defines what models learn.
+Representation defines what models learn
-Simple methods remain powerful.
+Simple methods remain powerful
 Interpretation protects against misuse

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.